Félix Eboa Eboa

-Félix Eboa Eboa (born 19 April 1997) is a Cameroonian professional footballer who plays as a defender for Ligue 2 club Guingamp.
+Félix Junior Eboa Eboa (born 19 April 1997) is a Cameroonian professional footballer who plays as a defender for Bulgarian First League club Arda Kardzhali.

 Club career

 On 22 June 2017, Eboa Eboa signed his first professional contract with Guingamp.

 In August 2020, he suffered a "nightmare" injury that ruled him out for the entirety of the 2020–21 season.

 International career

-As of October 2015, Eboa has made his debut for Cameroon national team.
+As of October 2015, Eboa Eboa has made his debut for Cameroon national team.

+Personal life

+Eboa Eboa holds both Cameroonian and French nationalities.